luscoma/pyRazor/README.md

 ### Rendering templates from code
 ---------------------
-**A lot of this is not finalized**

 When not compiled you must import the pyRazor library and call compile or render.
 Compile parses and compiles a template into a python function that can be rendered via the templates render method.  pyRazor.render compiles a template internally then renders it without returning the compiled model

-    import pyRazor
+    import pyrazor

-    # Render template without giving a model
+    # Render template without a model
-    pyRazor.render("../path/to.template")

-    # In this case the model is a string we specify
-    pyRazor.render("../path/to.template", "The model is a string")

-    # In this case we also specify a few extra paramters
-    pyRazor.render("../path/to.template", "The model is a string", debug=true)
+    pyrazor.Render("hello")  # hello

-    # Pass in a template inline (Not recommended)
+    # Render a simple template with a model
-    pyRazor.render("@Model", "The model is a string")
+    pyRazor.Render("@Model", "The model is a string")

-    # Just compile the template
+    # Just compile the template for repeated rendering
+    view = pyRazor.Parse("@Model")
-    pyRazor.compile("@Model", "The model is a string")
+    view.Render("the model is a string")

-Templates can also be compiled externally into python files.
-Once this is done just import the template directly and call its render method minus the template path since it's not needed:

-    import myTemplate

-    myTemplate.render("My Model", debug=true)

-#### Named parameters include:
-  * debug - boolean - defaults to false removing @debug directives.
-  * nocache - boolean - defaults to false, allowing the engine to cache templates by compiling them.

 ### Unsupported Stuff
 --------------